Family & Companions

 Versatile actress Brittany Murphy easily segued from mainstream comedies to gritty indie dramas, but unfortunately audiences were never able to see the full range of her talents, due to her untimely death at age 32.
 Murphy shot to stardom in the classic high school comedy "Clueless" (1995), where she elicited laughs and sympathy as the ugly-duckling-turned-swan buddy of "it" girl Alicia Silverstone.
 The raspy voiced starlet, who spent over a decade as ditsy beautician Luanne on the animated Fox series "King of the Hill" (Fox, 1997-2009), worked her way up from supporting roles in films like "Riding in Cars with Boys" (2001) to leading lady status in the light comedies "Uptown Girls" (2003) and "Little Black Book" (2004), where she imbued her characters with a bit of a wild-child edge.
 But it was Murphy's darker roles that earned her the most critical attention, including her streetwise turn opposite rapper Eminem in "8 Mile" (2002) and her mad, unhinged characters in "Girl, Interrupted" (1999) and "Don't Say a Word" (2001).
-While Murphy's career was up and down, the underrated actress always brought a spark to the screen, and upon news of her early death, her peers came forward in droves to express disappointment at the loss of such a talented, vibrant personality.
+The underrated actress always brought a spark to the screen, and upon news of her early death, her peers came forward in droves to express disappointment at the loss of such a talented, vibrant personality.

 Murphy was born Nov.
 10, 1977, and raised in Edison, NJ by a single mother following her parents' divorce when she was a baby.
 Her father, who was involved with organized crime, later served time in federal prison for drug charges, but his daughter's life began full of promise and ambition.
 Murphy was dancing from the time she was a toddler, performing at age two, and was the star of a regional production of the musical "Really Rosie" at age nine.
 At age 13, Murphy convinced her mother to relocate to Los Angeles so she could launch a professional acting career, and the move paid off quickly when the teen landed the role of Dabney Coleman's daughter on the short-lived Fox sitcom, "Drexel's Class" (1991-92).
 She rebounded with a role on the sitcom "Almost Home" (ABC, 1993), and when that program only lasted 13 episodes, Murphy stayed on primetime with recurring appearances on "Blossom" (NBC, 1991-95) and "Sister, Sister" (ABC, 1994-95; The WB, 1995-99).